-NetTools contains nearly 80 different tests and functions, that are grouped into 14 sessions.
-The high level details of the individual tests and features is provided below.
+NetTools contains over 90 different tests and functions, that are grouped into 14 sessions.
+The high-level details of the individual tests and features is provided below.
 See NetTools Basics for details on common operations used within NetTools.
 Details on how to run NetTools can be found here.

-The ACL Browser provides a simple hierarchical method to browse the directory structure and display the associated permissions assigned and inherited by the selected object.
+The ACL Browser provides a fast and simple method to browse the directory structure and display the associated permissions assigned and inherited by the selected object.
 SACL permissions are displayed when the SACL option is selected, and default schema permissions are displayed when browsing the schema partition and selecting the class object.
-See ACL Browser
+See AD Permissions Browser

-Will scan the complete partition or from the select location down, and will display the trustees that have been assigned permissions and how many times the trustee appears in the ACLs.
+Will scan the complete partition or from the selected location down, and will display the trustees that have been assigned permissions and how many times the trustee appears in the ACLs.

 Control Access Rights

 Displays the Control Access Rights that have been defined in the select directory.
 Selecting a Right will display which attributes the right applies to and the Property Sets the attributes that are included in the Right.

 Display the extended rights that are defined in the directory.